 At the end of the workshop, a gentleman asked if I was promoting advocacy for advocacy's sake.
 I was prepared for the question, because lately I have been giving a lot of thought to the idea as my generation considers justice and community engagement a part of discipleship.
-Advocating for justice and promoting community engagement represent an expanded view of discipleship, but/p>... [continue]
+Advocating for justice and promoting community engagement represent an expanded view of discipleship, but sometimes I am concerned my generation has become self-righteous in... [continue]

 Video helps us hear a heart

 by Ferrell Foster on August 20, 2015 in culture